uqbar-dao/dev-suite/readme.md

 ## Example usage

-The following starts virtualships and sets up the `%zig` desk on them.
+The following creates a project called `%foo` and runs a number of `test-steps`.
 When `%new-project` is called, `%ziggurat` looks for the project/desk, and if it finds it, looks for a [configuration file](#project-configuration) at `/zig/configs/[project-name]/hoon`.
 If found, the project is setup according to that configuration.
 Else, a default setup is used.